bennychen2004181026/Ruby-Quiz-App/README.md

 First of all, my app using tty-prompt gem to select most of the selection.
 It reduces lots of workload on validating the inputs in my app.
 But some inputs such as name and number range input are still needed to be validated by own regex expression or number in array range method to validate them.

-When user new game option from main menu, screen will prompt for user name with a display message and vaildate their input if their input is not valid, an error message will show up and remind them the input must only have letters, numbers and underscore inside.
+When user new game option from main menu, screen will prompt for user name with a display message and validate their input if their input is not valid, an error message will show up and remind them the input must only have letters, numbers and underscore inside.
 After that, user will be prompt to select difficulty.
 After the time selecting, the screen will turn to the default or custom collections selecting, and if user is not satisfy the previous setting, app provide a back option as well.
 After selecting the certain collection, a confirmation message shows up and prompt user to hit enter to start the game.
 In the test game if user select right answer their score will grow and according the speed of the selecting they can gain more score.
 If user get wrong answer or time expired, corresponding message shows up and the score won’t grow.
 And then it turn to next question.
 After all questions being answered, it display the results and record is being save behind the screen.

 1. Custom feature

-In the custom feature, user can easily selcting the prompt options by applying the tty-prompt gem.
+In the custom feature, user can easily select the prompt options by applying the tty-prompt gem.
 But in the add custom collection part, I still need to validate a name input just I did on test feature part.
 And a number input of how many question in a collection and if user provide any thing but a number within 6 to 15 and error message will show up and inform user to type a integer within 6 to 15.
 And then the app will loop the previous number input times to prompt user to fill all the necessary content.
 At last, a message appears to inform user the new custom collection is added and being saved.

 All the select option has basic validating to exclude the Individual empty content.
 After adding feature in custom, user can use tty-promt to easily view the existing custom collections and delete or editing any existing custom content.
 The validation of edit custom content is the same with add feature.

 1. History feature

-User select the history prompt option to view all the history record and a go back option is provided as well as in other feature to let uesr easily go back to upper menu.
+User select the history prompt option to view all the history record and a go back option is provided as well as in other feature to let user easily go back to upper menu.

 #### R8 Flow chart